HOSTED-POWER/docs-turbostack-app/TurboStack Platform/templates.md

 Don't forget to click **Save & publish** to actually deploy the config to your server!

 ### Make your own template
-You have the possibility to create your own templates.
-This comes in handy when you need to regularly set up servers that have specific requirements. like a certain MySQL version and/or extra PHP packages.
+You can create your own templates to quickly set up environments.
+This is especially useful when you regularly deploy multiple servers with similar configurations, such as a consistent MySQL version or a common set of PHP packages.
+This ensures faster and more streamlined provisioning.

 Using the templates, will make your deployments easier and faster.